Nikaloo/CourseProject/README.md

 ##Assignment Outline

-" 1.
-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## (1) Completed Data Set
 My complete data set has 10299 observations and 14 variables.
 The first variable (column)